Lisa Dillon: Television

 Dillon is now best known for her role as Mary Smith in the British television series Cranford on BBC One where she starred alongside Michael Gambon, Imelda Staunton, Jim Carter and Judi Dench.
 She also starred in the 2003 drama Cambridge Spies and the 2004 TV film, Hawking, both of which were also for the BBC.
-She appeared in The Jury (ITV) in autumn 2011 and appeared as Melinda in the third episode of Dirk Gently for BBC Four in March 2012.
+She appeared in The Jury on ITV in autumn 2011, appeared as Melinda in the third episode of Dirk Gently for BBC Four in March 2012, and appeared as Deirdre Denning in the Midsomer Murders episode "Murder of Innocence", also in March 2012.
+In 2015 she appeared as Carla Gillespie in the 2015 ITV three-part detective thriller Black Work.
+She portrayed Barbara Haleton in four episodes of the 2016 broadcast of Stan Lee's Lucky Man, the most successful Sky One original drama series to that date.
+In 2025, she appeared as Clare Rewcastle Brown in The Hack television series on ITVX.

 Film

 Dillon's film credits include the Stephen Fry directed 2003 film Bright Young Things.
-In 2025 Dillon appeared in Downton Abbey: The Grand Finale as Princess Arthur.
+She appeared as Mrs Drayton in the 2015 historical drama Suffragette.
+In 2025, Dillon appeared in Downton Abbey: The Grand Finale as Princess Arthur of Connaught.

 Music

 In 2008 Dillon duetted with British singer-songwriter Tim Arnold on his song "She's Made A Gentleman Of Me".

 Radio

 In 2011 Dillon read a Jarvis and Ayres production of Hilda Richards' 1939 story "Jemima Gets Them Guessing" for BBC Radio 4's Afternoon Reading show, on 9 March.

 She has undertaken the following roles in productions by Jarvis and Ayres for BBC Radio 4 of: